euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Hyperparameters/Intro.md

 - Decreasing the learning rate by half every 5 epochs to do it linearly
 - Decreasing the learning rate by a factor of 0.1 every 8 epochs to do it exponentially

+There are algorithms that use **Adaptive Learning** that decreases or increases the learning rate according to the obtained results of each epoch.

 - Minibatch Size
 - Number of Epochs